prysmaticlabs/documentation/website/docs/prysm-usage/monitoring/grafana-dashboard.md

 ---
 id: grafana-dashboard
-title: Monitoring and alerts with Grafana
+title: Configure dashboarding and alerts with Prometheus and Grafana
 sidebar_label: Configure dashboarding and alerts with Prometheus and Grafana
 ---